In Beijing talks, U.S. seeks details on Chinese goods purchases, trade promises

 It is unclear how much progress on those issues negotiators can make in 90 days, nor how much progress Trump would want to see to stop him from further escalating the trade war.
 The issues at play have soured the wider U.S.-China relationship for years.

 At stake are scheduled U.S. tariff increase on $200 billion in Chinese imports.
-Trump has said he would increase those duties to 25 percent if no deal is reached by March 2, and has threatened to tax all imports from China if Beijing fails to cede to U.S. demands.
+Trump has said he would increase those duties to 25 percent from 10 percent currently if no deal is reached by March 2, and has threatened to tax all imports from China if Beijing fails to cede to U.S. demands.

 Beijing has said it will not give up ground on issues it conceives as core.
 China will not make any “unreasonable concessions” and any agreement must involve compromise on both sides, the China Daily, a state newspaper, said on Wednesday.